Huanning/DriveWare/README.md

-# WakeupDriver
+# WakeupDriver - DriveWare

-App that alerts drivers if sleeping
+App that alerts drivers if they fall asleep

-1. Turn on MUSE band and Connect the device with an Android mobile phone via Bluetooth.
+1. Turn on the MUSE headband and connect the device to an Android phone via Bluetooth.

 2. Open up the application and press connect.

-3. Wait until the devices sync with your brain and produce some graphs
+3. Wait until the devices syncs with your brain and produces some graphs